-The Lido features independent film, and has become a landmark for the independent and foreign genre.
-However, the Lido is only a block from the ocean, and surfers of all ages live in Newport Beach, so the Lido is also the surf film capital of Southern California, and runs a schedule of classic and new surf films.
-Many surf films, such as "Riding Giants" (Sony), have had their wolrd premiere there, with a parade of Woodys bringing the stars to the front, where during surf premieres, they walk a blue carpet to the theatre's doors.
-Once a summer, senior surfers (60-95) compete on Senior Surf Night to tell tales of local escapades and surfing adventures of times long gone, to the cheers of surfers in their teens and twenties.
+The Lido Theatre features independent film and commercial films, and has become a landmark for the independent and foreign genre.
+However, the Lido Theatre is only a block from the ocean, and surfers of all ages live in Newport Beach, so the Lido Theatre is also the surf film capital of Southern California, and runs a schedule of classic and new surf films.
+Many surf films, such as “Riding Giants” & “Step into Liquid”, have had their world premiere there, with a parade of Woodies bringing the stars to the front, where during surf premieres, they walk a blue carpet to the theatre’s doors.

-The Lido is also home for premieres of skateboarding, skating, and skimboard films.
-Regency also works extensively with the Newport Beach Film Festival(NBFF), and the Lido is a location for prime features of the festival, which is held each April.
-Together, the Lido and NBFF also present cinema treasures, such as a yearly Christmas screening of "It's A Wonderful Life" to families and children.
+The Lido Theatre is also home for premieres of skateboarding, skating, and skim-board films.
+Regency Theatres also works extensively with the Newport Beach Film Festival, and the Lido Theatre is a location for prime features of the festival, which is held each April.
+Together, the Lido Theatre and NBFF also present cinema treasures, such as a yearly Christmas screening of “It’s A Wonderful Life” to families and children.

-The Regency Lido is alive and well, and the theatre staff receives thanks daily from generations of families who attend regularly, and it is common to see grandparents, their children, and their grandchildren attending together, and rushing for the balcony seating!
-The Lido is located on Via Lido, just off Newport Boulevard as you cross over to Balboa Penninsula in Newport Beach.
+The Regency Lido Theatre staff receives thanks daily from generations of families who attend regularly, and it is common to see grandparents, their children, and their grandchildren attending together, and rushing for the balcony seating!
+The Lido Theatre is located on Via Lido, just off Newport Boulevard as you cross over to Balboa Peninsula in Newport Beach.
 There are many restaurants and stores in the area, and directly across the street on the bay is Lido Village, a quaint and eclectic group of stores and restaurants.
 One block away is the pier and the fishing village, and of course, Newport Beach.